FrancisIX/app-dev-intro/README.md

 Milky Way!

 ## What web application would you like to build?
- I want to create an online store front for our small family business.
+ I want to create an online store front for our small family business yeah that right.